viethuynh/common-phrases-in-release-notes/README.md

 ## Others
 - This version/update includes bug fixes/minor app and stability/performance improvements
+- This update contains a bunch of code clean-ups for better app performance
 - The new [Product Name] focuses on ...
 For more information, please see [Url]
 - Additional bug fixes and stability improvements
+- Every update of our [Product Name] inclues improments for speed and reliability.